Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Related Work

 \section{Related Work}

-\paragraph{Memorization considered harmful:} Rote memorization in LLMs has usually been linked to undesirable behaviors~\cite{satvaty2024undesirable}, such as privacy leakage~\cite{carlini2022quantifying, carlini2021extracting} and hallucinations~\cite{mckenna2023sources}.
-LLMs are also fragile on paraphrased prompts~\citep{jiang2020can, 10.1145/3701551.3703562, sclar2023quantifying} and minor rewordings~\citep{sun2024learning} because of it.
-Memorization also influences LLMs' reasoning and generalization capacity~\cite{xie2024memorization}.
-In this paper, we challenge the common belief that rote memorization is always harmful and {\bf demonstrate scenarios where memorization is considered useful.}

-\paragraph{Memorization and Generalization in LLMs:} Memorization is viewed as a form of overfitting that inhibits generalization~\citep{ying2019overview} in deep learning.
-However, recent works show that generalization can arise from models that first memorize training data~\citep{ nakkiran2021deep, zhu2023benignoverfittingdeepneural}.
-Memorizing rare examples can also be necessary for optimal performance~\citep{feldman2020longtail}.
-The grokking phenomenon~\citep{power2022grokking} further illustrates how generalization can emerge through a lot of repetitions.
-Follow-up studies attribute this to shifts in learning dynamics~\citep{liu2022understanding}, optimizer behavior~\citep{thilak2022slingshot}, and evolving internal representations~\citep{nanda2023progress}.
-A unified framework by ~\citep{huang2024unified} explains grokking, double descent~\citep{nakkiran2021deep}, and emergent abilities in LLMs~\citep{wei2022emergent} as outcomes of the dynamic competition between memorization and generalization circuits during training, governed by model size and data quantity.
-While memorization in LLMs is often linked to affecting the downstream generalization~\citep{bayat2024pitfalls, satvaty2024undesirable, wu2024reasoning}, the training is usually done for 1 or 2 epochs to avoid memorization~\citep{touvron2023llama, grattafiori2024llama, qwen2.5}.
-In the evaluation, LLMs' apparent generalization performance was also artificially inflated by allowing it to rely on memorized training data~\cite{dong2024generalization}.
-The balance between memorization and generalization remains poorly understood~\cite{qi2024quantifying, Antoniades2024GeneralizationVM}. \textbf{To the best of our knowledge, our work is the first to systematically demonstrate that LLMs can generalize from memorized data}.
+\textbf{Memorization and generalization in deep learning:} Memorization is often viewed as overfitting that inhibits generalization~\citep{ying2019overview} in deep learning.
+Yet several studies show that generalization can arise after memorization~\citep{nakkiran2021deep, zhu2023benignoverfittingdeepneural}, and that memorizing rare examples may even be necessary for optimal performance~\citep{feldman2020longtail}.
+The grokking phenomenon~\citep{power2022grokking} further illustrates how generalization may emerge after extensive memorization, with follow-up work attributing it to shifts in learning dynamics~\citep{liu2022understanding}, optimizer behavior~\citep{thilak2022slingshot}, and evolving internal representations~\citep{nanda2023progress}.
+A unified framework by~\citep{huang2024unified} connects these observations, explaining grokking and double descent~\citep{nakkiran2021deep} as outcomes of dynamic competition between memorization and generalization circuits, governed by model scale and data size.